 Are you taking care of yourself?

-A question you might often hear but ignore as you continue to put more commitments on your plate.
-As a Mom and a retired military spouse, I’ve made the mistake time and again of putting myself on the backburner.
-I cherish my role as a mother – to be present and meet my children’s desires first.
-Yet, I realized after a much-needed wake-up call, it was unsustainable for my well-being.
+This is a question you might hear but ignore as you continue to put more commitments on your plate.
+I understand, as a mom, I’ve made the mistake time and again of putting myself as the last on the list.
+I appreciate and cherish my role as someone present and meeting my kids’ needs first.

-A question to remind you that self-care matters.
+Self-care matters.
 Particularly to those who are SELFLESS GIVERS.
 Is that you?
-You give so much of yourself to others, spending most of your day answering to the needs of family, friends, even coworkers, and bosses.
+You give so much of yourself, spending most of your day answering the needs of family, friends, and colleagues.

 Where to begin?

-The first step is being aware and acknowledging who you are today.
+The first step is being aware and acknowledging where you are today.
 Give yourself compassion.
 Offer yourself words of kindness.
 You make a difference every day to the people you nurture and support!

 Yet now it’s time to shift the focus on you.
 Imagine the possibilities.
 Who are you a year from today?
 Are you taking care of yourself first?
 What would that look and feel like?

-When you leverage your strengths of responsibility, commitment, and dedication to others, you can overcome the hurdles to create space for self-care.
-You can forge a path towards becoming a selfless giving woman who nurtures self-care.
+When you leverage your strengths of responsibility, commitment, and dedication to others, you can overcome the hurdles and create space for self-care.
+You can be a role model as a selfless, giving woman who nurtures self-care.
 The possibility starts with your action.

 I believe you have the power within you to take control and be in charge of your well-being.
-When you give yourself loving care, you fill your vessel and have more of yourself to give to others and continue to be the positive force in your family and community,
+When you give yourself loving care, you fill your vessel, have more of yourself to give to others, and continue to be a positive force in your family and community.